blackode/elixir-tips/README.md

 #### Why do you create the pids manually?

-Suppose you are writing a library and you want to test one of your functions for the type pid, then you can create one and test over it.
+Suppose, you are writing a library and you want to test one of your functions for the type `pid`, then you can create one and test with it.

 You cannot create the pid like assigning `pid = #PID<0.21.32>` because `#` is considered as comment here.